 During the process, the arthroscopic surgeon makes a narrow, slit-like incision and inserts a thin, hair-like tube attached to which are a fiber-optic HD video camera with a minute light source.
 The internal view is transmitted live to a HD display source for a detailed view.

-It is through arthroscopy that a narrow and small incision becomes affordable.
+It is through ankle arthroscopy podiatry that a narrow and small incision becomes affordable.
 This diagnostic tool can even be utilized to repair some types of joint damage via inserting some additional pencil-thin surgical instruments within other incisions made at required locations.
-It is an ideal way for a podiatric surgeon to determine the type and extent of the joint issue and treat or correct it accordingly.
+The ankle arthroscopy recovery timeline is much less than other surgical procedures, making it ideal for a podiatric surgeon to determine the type and extent of the joint issue and treat or correct it accordingly.

 Arthroscopy: Reasons To Go For It